ohs-foundation/ohs-player-reference-client-app/README.md

 ./gradlew :reference-app:bundleRelease
 ```

 `keystore.properties` is gitignored and must never be committed.
-The environment variables `ANDROID_KEYSTORE_PATH`, `ANDROID_KEY_ALIAS`, `ANDROID_KEY_PASSWORD`, and `ANDROID_STORE_PASSWORD` take precedence over the file when both are set.
+When both are set, the environment variables `ANDROID_KEYSTORE_PATH`, `ANDROID_KEY_ALIAS`, `ANDROID_KEY_PASSWORD`, and `ANDROID_STORE_PASSWORD` take precedence over the file.
 If neither is configured, release builds are emitted unsigned.

 ---